 Application Cookbooks were deployed in the following areas:

-The initial automated deployments for full stack dev/test instances were taking 3-4 hours to complete.
+The initial automated deployments for full stack dev/test instances were taking three to four hours to complete.
 To keep pace with innovation, Samsung needed to reduce deployment times to minutes.
-ClearScale developed a 2-stage automated deployment process.
+ClearScale developed a two-stage automated deployment process.
 The first stage of the process created new Amazon Machine Images (AMI) with updated software/components.
-This step ensured that AMIs were up to date with current patches and software distributions.
+This step ensured that AMIs were up-to-date with current patches and software distributions.
 The second stage of the process created the instance and managed the final configuration tasks.
-This 2-stage method allowed Samsung to deploy fully functional dev and test instances rapidly (10-15 min for small and 5-6 min for large instances).
+This two-stage method allowed Samsung to deploy fully functional dev and test instances rapidly (10-15 min for small and 5-6 min for large instances).

 Samsung’s acquisition of PrinterOn® brought on new product development efforts.
 The Cloud Solutions Platform was put through the test, delivering infrastructure to support the iterative cycles of development and testing.
 The development team was able to quickly change paths from Tomcat to JBoss, MySQL to Cassandra to MongoDB without missing a beat.
 They focused on innovation, not infrastructure.

 Samsung has enabled the delivery of cloud infrastructure at the pace of agile development.
 This shortens overall time-to-market for products and services and keeps this leader of innovation on the forefront.

 Automated infrastructure deployment at cloud-scale reduces Samsung’s IT management overhead and provides faster, more cost effective, and reliable services.
 This allows the business to focus on the products and services used by their customers and maintain a competitive edge in the marketplace.